AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/off-topic/2019-08-30-outer-wilds-stop-and-smell-the-pine-trees.md

 I see this ending as a reflection on life in general.
 Will this be our fate one day?
 Will we, like the Nomai, pursue some great feat because science compels us—because we see it as our defining purpose—only to fail and wither away before we ever learn whether it's possible?

-{% include picture.html img="nomai-statue" ext="jpg" alt="A Nomai statue at the Eye of the Universe comments on your success, and the Nomai's failure." %}
+{% include picture.html img="nomai-statue.jpg" alt="A Nomai statue at the Eye of the Universe comments on your success, and the Nomai's failure." %}

 It's a depressing realization, but it's true: At some point, life will cease to exist, not just in our own solar system but also in many others like it.
 All of our progress—everything we've learned and built—will most likely turn to dust.